iturner72/iturner3js/README.md

 respective backgrounds.
 There would be quite a bit of geographical diversity if enough people decided to change their backgrounds (I can change it for you if you can't get it working), which is just the coolest thought to me and reminds me of the GIF in Balaji's book.
+Of course the backgrounds don't have to dox you, but if you currently reside in a city with an awesome skyline or landscape and you feel comfortable sharing, it would really be something cool.
+A digital represantation of a physical geographic decentralization.

 ![Network_State](./styles/balaji.png)